getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

 [Bluebird](http://bluebirdjs.com/docs/getting-started.html) and other promise libraries report unhandled rejections to a global DOM event, `unhandledRejection`.
-In this case, you don't need to do anything; we've already got you covered with the default [GlobalHandlers]({%- link _documentation/platforms/javascript/index.md -%}#globalhandlers) integration and its `onhandledrejection: true` setting.
+In this case, you don't need to do anything; we've already got you covered with the default [GlobalHandlers]({%- link _documentation/platforms/javascript/index.md -%}#globalhandlers) integration and its `onunhandledrejection: true` setting.

 Please consult your promise library documentation on how to hook into its global unhandled rejection handler, if it exposes one.